Tutorial: Shielding Analysis

 Typical Results

-• Concrete reduces flux by factor of ~100-1000 (depends on thickness)
+• Concrete reduces flux by 100–1000× depending on thickness and energy range

 Shielding Analysis Tips

-• Always use variance reduction for deep penetration problems
+• Always use variance reduction for deep-penetration problems

-• Use appropriate flux-to-dose conversion factors
+• Use ICRP-116 flux-to-dose conversion factors for effective dose from F4/F5 results

 Extensions and Variations

-Geometry Variations
+Geometry variations

-• Add air gaps between materials
+• Add air gap between steel and concrete

-• Include reinforcing steel in concrete
+• Include reinforcing steel bars inside concrete (rebar)

-Physics Enhancements
+Physics enhancements

-• Include photon transport (mode n p)
+• Enable coupled neutron-gamma transport (mode n p)

-• Consider thermal scattering in concrete
+• Add S(α,β) thermal scattering for concrete hydrogen

 Learning Objectives

-After completing this tutorial, you should be able to:
+After completing this tutorial, you should understand: